-Extra-Currciular Physical Education
+Extra-Curricular Physical Education

-Students have the opportunity to take part in an extensive extra-curricular sports programme.
-There are sessions before school, after school and at lunchtime daily.
+Students have the opportunity to take part in an extensive extra-curricular sports programme., with daily sessions before school, after school and at lunchtime.

-There is a strong inter school fixture list and many students enjoy representing the school in teams such as Hockey, netball, tennis, athletics, rounders, cricket, football and gymnastics.
-Training for these teams takes place at lunch time and after school and there is also a fitness training sessions for team players and sports scholars before school.
+There is a strong inter-school fixture list and many pupils enjoy representing the school in teams, such as hockey, netball, tennis, athletics, rounders, cricket, football and gymnastics.
+Training takes place at lunch time and after school.
+There is also a fitness training sessions for team players and sport scholars before school.

-Specialist coaches also come into deliver more bespoke activities such as climbing, fencing, gymnastics, trampolining and Judo.
+Specialist coaches also come in to deliver more bespoke activities, such as climbing, fencing, gymnastics, judo and trampolining.